FBMC – An Ever-Promising Candidate for 5G Technologies and Beyond

 Equalization process of a SW equalizer applying COLA

-• 516
+• 1366

-In 4G communication systems, Orthogonal Frequency Division Multiplexing (OFDM) has served as a primary modulation technique.
+In 4G communication systems, orthogonal frequency division multiplexing (OFDM) has served as a primary modulation technique.
 It is easy to apply, and the corresponding signal processing is straightforward.
 Signal generation can be easily performed using the Fast Fourier Transform (FFT), and the corresponding demodulation can be executed in the receiver using the Inverse FFT (IFFT).
 Furthermore, an easy subcarrier-based equalization can be performed to compensate for the effects of multipath propagation in the radio channel.
 Only its spectral properties remain less than optimal in accordance with a strict spectral mask.
 In 5G and 6G communication standards, OFDM is facing constant challenges from other modulation schemes.

 One such technique is Filter Bank Multicarrier Modulation (FBMC), which I believe is a very promising solution.
 It has a very narrow spectral mask, which is essential for spectrally localized communications.
 However, there are still outstanding questions related to FBMC applications.
 For one, compared to OFDM, it requires an extra load of signal processing, which needs to be addressed in order to implement it on FPGA or ASIC hardware.
-Meanwhile, a sensitivity to nonlinear distortions can easily destroy the unique and advantageous spectral properties of an FBMC transmit signal.
+Meanwhile, sensitivity to nonlinear distortions can easily destroy the unique and advantageous spectral properties of an FBMC transmit signal.
 Furthermore, receivers need to be carefully designed, and radio channel equalization methods are still an open issue.

 Modified PPN-FBMC receiver structure using shift instead of the phase rotation factors with SW equalizer.